 07 of 09

 This is another option for a crochet tie worked in lightweight yarn, just slightly thicker than thread.
-It's a well-constructed striped tie that can be crafted in 2 or 4 colors.
+It's a well-constructed striped tie that can be crafted in two or four colors.
 The pattern has a simple three-row repeat, making it just interesting enough to keep your attention but still allowing for some meditative crafting time as you make it.

 08 of 09